VisualText/py-package-nlpengine/README.md

     git clone --recursive-submodules https://github.com/VisualText/py-package-nlpengine.git

-For development it is convenient to disable build isolation, so install the necessary build dependencies:
+For development it is convenient to disable build isolation, so install the necessary build dependencies.
+We suggest doing this in a virtual environment:

     cd py-package-nlpengine
-    pip install -r requirements-dev.txt

-Now you can build it as a "writable" install in a virtual environment, which will allow you to test changes as you make them:

     python -m venv venv
     . venv/bin/activate
+    pip install -r requirements-dev.txt

+On Linux, generally, you can simply install the ICU development libraries system-wide:

+    sudo apt install libicu-dev

+Now you can build the module as a "writable" install, which will allow you to test changes as you make them:

     pip install --no-build-isolation -ve .

+If you were not able to install ICU above (such as on MacOS), you have to use vcpkg.
+For whatever reason, it cannot work from the `nlp-engine` submodule and has to be at the top level of the build, so grab it from there:

+    ln -s nlp-engine/vcpkg* .
+    cd vcpkg
+    sh bootstrap-vcpkg.sh
+    ./vcpkg install
+    cd ..
+    pip install --no-build-isolation \
+        -C cmake.args=-DCMAKE_TOOLCHAIN_FILE='./nlp-engine/vcpkg/scripts/buildsystems/vcpkg.cmake \
+        -ve .

 Verify that it works:

     python -m unittest discover -s tests

+Note that you might get undefined C++ symbols if you are using Python from miniconda on Linux.
+In this case, please use the system Python instead.